BrianDmyszewicz/switching-to-linux/README.md

 ## Choose a distribution

 Linux comes in many flavours, called distributions.
-As a complete beginner, the single biggest factor behind choosing a distribution, will be its desktop environment, which determines the look and feel of your system.
-There is a couple of them and if you really
+As a complete beginner, you should only consider the most popular and user friendly distributions.
+Perhaps the single biggest factor behind choosing a distribution, will be its desktop environment, which determines the look and feel of your system.
+There is a couple of available desktops you could choose from, I will describe the most popular ones and link to their showcases in case you'd like to choose one on your own.
+I will also suggest what I think is the best choice for a new user.

+The ... desktop environment is offered by many distributions so the distribution choice mostly comes down to their popularity and ease of use.
+I'll save you the trouble and suggest ...